garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

 ## Assign the router an IPv4 address.

-Go back to your Console Terminal and look at your network interface configuration:
+Go back to your **Console Terminal** and look at the configuration of your network interfaces:

 ```
 show ip interface brief